radi0sus/robots-mapedit/README.md

 - The application loads maps (levels) in a binary format compatible with PETSCII Robots.
 - Rename the level to `level.bin`.
 - Only the original PET levels work out of the box.
-Levels for other systems could different offsets.
+Levels for other systems could have different offsets.
 - Warning!
 Saving a level, will destroy it!

 ## Directory Structure